reavitor/Cesko-Slovensko/README.md

 # Cesko-Slovensko

-1st slide: Geographical Basic Description
+1st slide: Political Forces
-2nd slide: Basic description of Munich Agreement
-3rd slide: Importance of Munich Agreement
+2nd slide: Affect of Munich Agreement on World War II as a whole 3rd slide: Importance of Munich Agreement
-4th slide: Hitlers involvment
+4th slide: Hitlers involvment and involvment
-5th slide: Hitlers Intentions
+5th slide: Great Leaders of the Revolution
-6th slide: Big social problems
+6th slide: Battles fought to win or loose this struggle
-7th slide: Tensions in Czech government
+7th slide: Historical Context in which events took place
 8th slide: Involments of other countries in munich agreement
-9th slide: Affect on people
+9th slide: Influence Munich Agreement has on present day 10th slide: Where there goals meet
-10th slide: After the war

 links: